rowan-jansens/trilateration_optimization/README.md

 coordinate, run the "2d.p" script using:
 $gnuplot 2d.p

-Running either of these scripts will save a png image of the plot in the working directory.
-The plots are generated using datafiles (surface.dat & 2d.dat)
-which are automatically created/re-written when the program is run.

 #==========INTUITION========================================================

 While each satellites "knows" the radius between it and the point, the point could lie anywhere on a sphere centered around the satellite.
 With multiple satellites, the intersection of these spheres narrow down the possible locations of the point.
-In a perfect world, the spheres of 3+ satellites with perfectly measured radii would intersect at exactly one point.
+In a perfect world, the spheres of 4+ satellites with perfectly measured radii would intersect at exactly one point.
 However, in the real world it is unlikely that you would get such a perfect scenario and often the spheres do not intersect at a single point which forces us to find alternative methods to locate the